pecksr/Cribl-Lab01/docs/index.md

 ## Redact

-For the Redacting Use Case we will use a different data source (Business Events).
+For the Redacting usecase we will use a different data source (Business Events).
 The data source is already configured as a Data Gen source but we need to capture a sample file intoerder to work in our redaction before we send any data into any system of analysis.

 - In Cribl Stream top menu select Data / Sources
 - Click on the Datagen tile
-- Select the Business_Events Data Gen source
+- Select the Business_Events Datagen source
 - Click on Live Data
-- When the capture ends click on the Save as Sample File on the bottom right
+- When the capture ends click on the **Save as Sample File** on the bottom right
 - Enter the following values:
 - File Name*: Business_events.log
 - Description: <LEAVE_BLANK>